 In The Prince, Machiavelli emphasizes the need for realism, as opposed to idealism.
 He does not explain what he thinks the best ethical or political goals are, except the control of one’s own fortune, as opposed to waiting to see what chance brings.
-We share the same ideas, so he rightfully earned his place in this list.

 How to Win Friends and Influence People by Dale Carnegie